- Tips for building your cyber security marketing strategy

 Another problem for marketers is that many businesses are complacent about the cyber security threat to their business.
 Part of the job involves explaining that the risks are huge and the dangers imminent.

 Content marketing is key here.
-Create blogs and downloadable content (eBooks, infographics etc.) that seeks to educate your target audience.
+Create blogs and downloadable content (eBooks, infographics etc.) that seek to educate your target audience.

 Actions to take: